-Dr. Todd R. Chipman is assistant professor of Biblical Studies at Midwestern Baptist Theological Seminary.
+Dr. Todd R. Chipman is Assistant Dean of Graduate Studies and Assistant Professor of Biblical Studies at Midwestern Baptist Theological Seminary.
 His dissertation, titled “Holy Words, Holy War and Hebrews,” investigates a possible Second Temple literature background for the Epistle of Hebrews.
 He earned the Bachelor of Science from the University of Nebraska-Lincoln, and the MA-BL, M-Div and PhD from Midwestern Baptist Theological Seminary.

 Chipman’s research interests include Second Temple Judaism, Biblical Theology and Greek grammar.
 He is the author of ScriptureStoryline, a Biblical Theology commentary available at his website scripturestoryline.com, and has published articles and book reviews in The Midwestern Journal of Theology and Expository Times.
 He is a member of the Evangelical Theological Society and the Society of Biblical Literature, and has presented academic research papers at meetings of both societies.